 The Dyson V12 is a middling option for light workshop cleaning, but this isn't what it's for.
 While it does a fantastic job of tackling household debris on hard, flat surfaces, you shouldn't use it for cleaning with hardier debris like metal or wood shavings and drywall dust, which can damage its cyclone.
 You can't use it to tackle liquid messes, either.

-The Dyson V12 Detect Slim is currently only available in one trim, referred to as the Dyson V12 Detect Slim Absolute.
+The Dyson V12 Detect Slim is currently available in three trims.
+We tested the Absolute model.
 You can see the label for our test unit here.

 Let us know in the discussions if you come across another variant of this vacuum, and we'll update our review.